 Although it may seem difficult to establish leadership a few minutes after an avalanche occurs, it will be harder to establish later.

 When to call for additional help is a frequently debated topic.
 In Europe, where a helicopter might be nearby, warmed up, and ready to go, it might be possible for rescuers to arrive in time to help extricate an avalanche victim.
 However, knowing that only 40% of avalanche victims survive a 15-minute burial, every minute you delay the victim's extraction while summoning help is time wasted.
-And I say that as a rescuer who has responded to dozens of avalanche accidents.

 The bottom line is that you should call for help when it won't adversely affect the victim's survival.
 That's a simple statement, but knowing when that moment arrives is situationally dependent.